strohel/PyBayes/HACKING.rst

 =============================

-PyBayes is developed with special dual-mode technique - it is both perfectly valid pure Python library and optimised cython-built binary python package.
+PyBayes is developed with special dual-mode technique - it is both perfectly valid pure Python library and optimised cython-built binary python module.

 PyBayes modules are laid out with following rules: